to place it on page-->

 Crochet Parquet Stitch Pattern, Row 1

-Note: the single crochet stitches in Row 3 are made in the center of the 3 double crochet cluster.
+Note: the single crochet stitches in Row 3 are made in the center of the 3 double crochet clusters.

 Fasten off, weave in ends.